Above: AHAPPY group in Dodoma comprising learners and trainers

 AJAN trainers; Pascalia Sergon, Anne Kwamboka and Milkah Waithera, have just returned to Nairobi from Dodoma Tanzania, delighted to have conducted a AHAPPY training at Airport Parish-Blessed Maria-Theresa Ledochowska.
 This was a second trip to the location, having been there in June of 2018, but having left without completing the entire exercise owing to limited time.

 The youth, eager to learn and having awaited the second part of this training for almost a year, approached the training sessions with enthusiasm and great expectation.
 The training prospectus entails five modules, and in the first trip, only three had been administered.
-The latest training happened over three days 4th to 6th of April 2019, guided by the AHAPPY generation handbook whereby the modules that had remained unfinished namely; ‘Knowing Myself to Grow Myself’ et ‘The Foundation on which I build Myself’ were undertaken.
+The latest training happened over three days 4ème to 6ème of April 2019, guided by the AHAPPY generation handbook whereby the modules that had remained unfinished namely; ‘Knowing Myself to Grow Myself’ et leur ‘The Foundation on which I build Myself’ were undertaken.

 The two modules are designed and centred on helping the youth to develop life skills through enhancing the youths’ self-knowledge and appreciation, decision making and moulding their relational abilities.
 In Dodoma, this was the driving force; enable the youths to identify their aptitudes and passion and having them build self-assurance.